 From May 2021 to May 2022, 90% of homeowners saw their quoted annual premium increase compared to the previous year.
 For homeowners whose premiums went up, the average increase was $134.

 In some states, home insurance costs have increased at more than double the rate of inflation.
-Over the past 12 months, home insurance premiums are up as much as 18.5% in Arkansas, 18.1% in Washington, and 17.5% in Colorado, more than doubling the rise of inflation during that same period.
+Over the past 12 months, home insurance premiums for Policygenius customers are up as much as 18.5% in Arkansas, 18.1% in Washington, and 17.5% in Colorado, more than doubling the rise of inflation during that same period.

 The Empire State saw the smallest increases.
 Homeowners in New York saw the lowest increases at renewal since last year, with an average premium hike of just $56.